packit/research/task-worklow-refactor/README.md

     - (running `pre-check` here to filter out some events?)
     - sending specific task to Celery
   - handle specific tasks, which directly run the handlers

-#### How to pass the information needed by handlers
+#### How to pass the information needed by handlers (already discussed)
  Handlers are currently using the information from event (with `project` and `package_config` properties, specific for each event), service config and job config object:
  ```python
 class JobHandler(Handler):
     def __init__(